idec2021/UOregon/docs/documentation/Plating Protocol.md

 1. Get your plates and start pouring the media into them, opening one at a time.
 Pour as little as you can.
 I usually pour not enough to cover entire petri dish then gently tilt dish so that media covers everything.
 Avoid bubbles!
 For regular 100mm plates I usually pour in stacks of 5 plates.
 If you stack plates it prevents water condensation on the lids.
 2. Wait until plates have solidified and turn them upside down.
 3. Let the plates dry at least 2 hr before using.
 Fresh plates can be left at RT for a few days or placed into plastic bags (these come with petri dishes) and put into the cold room or fridge.
-5. If you need to test your plates, streak out a strain with correct antibiotic and one with wrong antibiotic and check for correct growth after overnight growth.